MSI GP66 Leopard (2021) i7-10750H RTX 3070 Max-Q 16GB RAM 512GB M.2 1080p 144Hz review, including today's price to performance

 Refresh Rate - If you are focused on a gaming laptop then ideally you want a refresh rate of 120Hz or 144Hz or more.
 A lot of laptops come with 60Hz and this will stop your games being able to run in more than 60 Frames per second.
 Even if you hardware is capable of far more frames per second.
 The top end refresh rate for this laptop is 144Hz for its screen.
 This makes it an excellent choice for gaming.
 Over 60Hz would be suitable, though for gaming.

 GeForce RTX 3070 Max-Q graphics card gaming performance in the MSI GP66 Leopard (2021) i7-10750H RTX 3070 Max-Q 16GB RAM 512GB M.2 1080p 144Hz laptop

 No two laptops are the same.
 But one of the primary gaming laptop components is of course the graphics card.
 Often a slightly weaker mobile solution, when compared to its desktop equivalent.
-Today we will consider this laptop's hardware, when running modern popular and sometimes demanding games, like Far Cry 6, New World and Battlefield 2042 which will help us know if this mobile graphics card and the overall laptop hardware is considered a good price to performance point.
+Today we will consider this laptop's hardware, when running modern popular and sometimes demanding games, like Grand Theft Auto VI, Call of Duty: Modern Warfare 2 (2022) and Stray which will help us know if this mobile graphics card and the overall laptop hardware is considered a good price to performance point.
 We consider it running these titles at its native 1080p resolution, and at Ultra video settings.
 We find a GeForce RTX 3070 Max-Q mobile graphics card in this laptop, which is currently capable of playing 499 games, if you consider their minimum graphics system requirements as the playable level to beat.
-However, today the GeForce RTX 3070 Max-Q is also capable of running 476 games at their recommended specs, this is when compared to the top 500 most demanding games.
+However, today the GeForce RTX 3070 Max-Q is also capable of running 472 games at their recommended specs, this is when compared to the top 500 most demanding games.